ibm-cloud-docs/cloud-object-storage/basics/upload.md

 ## Using a compatible tool

-Some users will want to use some sort of standalone utility to interact with their storage.
+Some users will want to use a standalone utility to interact with their storage.
 As the Cloud Object Storage API supports the most common set of S3 API operations, many S3-compatible tools can also connect to {{site.data.keyword.cos_short}} using [HMAC credentials](/docs/services/cloud-object-storage/hmac/credentials.html).

 Some examples include file explorers like [Cyberduck](https://cyberduck.io/) or [Transmit](https://panic.com/transmit/), backup utilities like [Cloudberry](https://www.cloudberrylab.com/) and [Duplicati](https://www.duplicati.com/), command line utilities like [s3cmd](https://github.com/s3tools/s3cmd) or [Minio Client](https://github.com/minio/mc), and many others.

 ## Using the API

-Most programmatic applications of object storage will use an SDK (such as [Java](/docs/services/cloud-object-storage/libraries/java.html), [node.js](/docs/services/cloud-object-storage/libraries/node.html), or [Python](/docs/services/cloud-object-storage/libraries/python.html)) or the [Cloud Object Storage API](/docs/services/cloud-object-storage/api-reference/about-api.html).
+Most programmatic applications of object storage use an SDK (such as [Java](/docs/services/cloud-object-storage/libraries/java.html), [node.js](/docs/services/cloud-object-storage/libraries/node.html), or [Python](/docs/services/cloud-object-storage/libraries/python.html)) or the [Cloud Object Storage API](/docs/services/cloud-object-storage/api-reference/about-api.html).
 Typically objects will be uploaded in [multiple parts](/docs/services/cloud-object-storage/basics/multipart.html), with part size and number of parts configured by a Transfer Manager class.